d-ries/linux-essentials/06_software/01_course.md

 The commands for working with snap are almost similar as apt.
 We have:
 snap search
 snap list (installed apps)
+snap list --all (shows all the installed versions) snap revert <snapname> --revision <revnumber>      (go back to a previous version of the snap)
 snap info
 snap install
 snap remove